Rank and Rent

 - Skillfully incorporate links in the anchor text

-- Use simple and clear language
+- Use simple language

 We’ll go through each of these options below and explain their unique advantages: